QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s1.investigation/index.md

 <div class="row row-cols-lg-2"><div>

-Investigation 🔎, a.k.a. passive recon (reconnaissance) is the first step of the pentester activities.
+Investigation 🔎, a.k.a. passive recon (reconnaissance) is the first step of the pentester activities during an external penetration testing.

 It involves gathering information about the target from afar 👓️, meaning with **no direct interaction with the target** 👀.